2327 Assistant Vice President, Economic Development

 GENERAL FUNCTION

-The Executive Director, efactory provides leadership and director and is responsible for coordinating the activities of the efactory – Center for Business and Economic Development including incubator and coworking members, the Missouri Small Business Development Center, and Springfield Innovation, Inc., Student Employment Services, resource partners, business service providers, economic development entities, University stakeholders and the business community.
-The Executive Director, efactory, assesses the effectiveness of programs, policies, and procedures, supervises personnel, and provides financial management and oversight of all center and departmental budgets.
+The Assistant Vice President, Economic Development is responsible for leading the University’s entrepreneurship support and economic development programs.
+This position supervises all activities of the efactory – Center for Business and Economic Development including incubator and coworking members, the Missouri Small Business Development Center, Student Employment Services, resource partners, business service providers, economic development entities, and collaboration with University stakeholders and the business community.
+The Assistant Vice President, Economic Development assesses the effectiveness of programs, policies, and procedures, supervises personnel, and provides financial management and oversight of all center and departmental budgets.
+This position serves as Chief Executive Officer of Springfield Innovation, Inc.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor’s degree or graduate degree in Business Administration, Communications or a related field is required.
+Education: A Bachelor’s degree in Business Administration, Communications or a related field is required.
 A Master’s degree is preferred.
 An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

 Experience: At least five years of professional full-time experience is required in progressively responsible positions that include experience in management, administration, or business consultation.
 Experience in marketing and promotions is required.

-Other: The scope of the position requires evening and occasional weekend work.
+Other: This position is designated “sensitive” as defined by University policy.
+This position may include job duties, responsibilities, or activities that are subject to export control regulations.
+The scope of the position requires evening and occasional weekend work.
 Occasional overnight, out-of-town travel is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Works with community stakeholders and advances community and employer partnerships on behalf of the University to stimulate economic development in the region.
+4. Works with stakeholders to advance community and employer partnerships on behalf of the University to stimulate economic development in the region and state.

-6. Provides leadership and management to the center in a manner that fosters and facilitates academic, research, and service activities across the University, and throughout the region and state.
+8. Provides leadership and management to the Center for Business and Economic Development in a manner that fosters and facilitates academic, research, and service activities across the University, and throughout the region and state.

-7. Develops and oversees a comprehensive database of all services in order to prepare and deliver accurate program results for the University and agency reporting on the status of the center.
+11. Develops and oversees a comprehensive database of all business support and economic development services in order to prepare and deliver accurate program results for the University and agency reporting on the status of the center.

 SUPERVISION

-The Executive Director, efactory, is supervised by the Associate Vice President for Economic Development.
-The position supervises full-time and part-time staff, graduate assistants, and student employees.
+The Assistant Vice President, Economic Development supervises full-time and part-time staff, graduate assistants, and student employees.

 OFFICE OF HUMAN RESOURCES